9.22.2024

 And something indeed did happen!

 The second game was a variation of my Hat in the Ring's First scenario - a pair of Nieuport 28s facing off against a rookie in a Pfalz D.IIIa and me taking an Albatros D.Va, the planes all starting at one peg.
 The G Dog maneuvered away from me, which was fine because I turned towards Bill as Dan and he were exchanging moves and damage.
 Dan hit Bill with smoke, and then I hit him with a fire result, and Bill kept taking a beating from the fire damage cards.
-Dan used some modified cards for the Pfalz, reflecting its ability to spin to the left (as evidenced by the remembrances of German pilot Max Holtzem), which helped him against the nimble Nieuport.
+Dan used some modified cards for the Pfalz, reflecting its ability to spin to the left (as evidenced by the remembrances of German kanone Max Holtzem), which helped him against the more nimble Nieuport.
 With Bill shot down, Ray choose to maneuver off the board.
-I took a few damage cards, but they all zeros.
+I took a few damage cards, but they were ll zeros.

 It has been awhile since I have had a couple of really good games like that, and again the rules changes seem to work well.